 Adolescent idiopathic scoliosis (AIS) is the most common pediatric spinal deformity affecting 1 to 3% of adolescents.
-This disease, of unknown etiology, occurs in otherwise healthy children with the onset highly correlated with the adolescent growth spurt.
+This disease, of unknown etiology, occurs in otherwise healthy children with the onset of, and highly correlated with, the adolescent growth spurt.
 The vertebrae become misaligned such that the spine deviates from the midline laterally and becomes rotated axially.
-Deviation can occur anteriorly (a lordotic deviation) or posteriorly (a kyphotic deviation).
+Deviation can occur anteriorly (a lordotic deviation), posteriorly (a kyphotic deviation), or laterally.
 Although AIS affects females and males in a nearly 1:1 ratio, progression to severe deformity occurs more often in females.
 Because the disease can have rapid onset and produce considerable morbidity, school screenings have been recommended.
 However, screening remains somewhat controversial, with conflicting guidelines supporting this practice or alternatively suggesting insufficient evidence for this.

-The ScoliScore™ AIS (adolescent idiopathic scoliosis) prognostic DNA-based test (Axial Biotech, Salt Lake City, UT) has not been approved or cleared by the U.S Food and Drug Administration (FDA) but is being offered as a laboratory-developed test.
-The laboratory performing this test is accredited by the Centers for Medicare and Medicaid (CMS) under the Clinical Laboratory Improvement Amendments of 1988 (CLIA).
+The ScoliScore™ AIS prognostic DNA-based test (Axial Biotech, Salt Lake City, UT) has not been approved or cleared by the U.S Food and Drug Administration (FDA) but is being offered as a laboratory-developed test.
+The laboratory performing this test is accredited by the Centers for Medicare and Medicaid under the Clinical Laboratory Improvement Amendments of 1988.

 FDA has indicated an interest in changing its policy for use of enforcement discretion in the oversight of laboratory-developed tests, but the status of this proposed change in policy and the impact of any particular laboratory-developed test are currently unknown.